We kicked off our trip to Nashville with our motto in full effect.

 Grand Old Opry

 Obviously we couldn’t hit Nashville without paying homage to The Grand Old Opry.
 Alabama was the headliner that night, but you should know that the Grand Old Opry will usually have a wide variety of singers, some of whom are brand new, some of whom are old dogs, and some in between, each playing a couple or 3 songs each.
-Glad we tried it but this isn’t the place to go if you want a concern from one of your favorites.
+Glad we tried it but this isn’t the place to go if you want a concert from one of your favorites.
 All were talented musicians, though, so it was a good night to be sure!

 Grand Finale – Adele’s